CraftCamp1/EveryoneSayWhat/README.md

 Makes Everyone on a Server say Whatever You Want in PocketMine-MP

 # Features
-- Allows specific players to run/overwrite the command
+- Allows specific players to run/overwrite the command.
-- Ability to troll entire servers
+- Ability to make an entire server say any message you want.

 # Commands and Permissions
 ```/everyonesaywhat``` and ```/esw```